Can you help someone who lives in another area?

 How can I learn how to do this, too?

 I learned by finding the best people in the business and learning from them.
-I also learned by reading as many posts as I could on The DNA Detectives Facebook group, attending DNA Boot Camp for a week at SLIG 2017 (Salt Lake Institute of Genealogy) in Salt Lake City, i4GG in San Diego (2017, 2018, 2019 and DNA Day at Southern California Genealogy Jamboree, RootsTech 2018 and watching selected podcasts or webinars.
+I also learned by reading as many posts as I could on The DNA Detectives Facebook group, attending DNA Boot Camp for a week at SLIG 2017 (Salt Lake Institute of Genealogy) in Salt Lake City, i4GG in San Diego (2017, 2018, 2019 and 2020 in Las Vegas, DNA Day at Southern California Genealogy Jamboree, RootsTech 2018 and 2019 and watching selected podcasts or webinars.

-More recently, I completed the SLIG Academy 2019 course: DNA and the 21st-Century Professional with Angie Bush as course coordinator and Blaine Bettinger and Paul K. Graham as additional instructors.
+I completed the SLIG Academy 2019 course: DNA and the 21st-Century Professional with Angie Bush as course coordinator and Blaine Bettinger and Paul K. Graham as additional instructors and for SLIG Academy 2020, I completed D. Joshua Taylor’s Public Speaking course.

-When I called the Dallas Public Library’s genealogy help desk, I was connected to a research librarian who told me, “You need to talk to Connie Gray.
+When I called the Dallas Public Library’s genealogy help desk in 2016 about my brother’s birth mom’s adoption, I was connected to a research librarian who told me, “You need to talk to Connie Gray.
 She is an expert on Texas adoptions.”
 Connie Gray was a wealth of information!
 She called me and was so generous with her time and information about adoptions, particularly in Texas.

 I knew CeCe Moore was amazing, from her work on TV show search and reunions.
 Her Facebook group, The DNA Detectives, was fascinating to read to learn what worked for other people.
 I met CeCe at i4GG in San Diego, a DNA conference she produces, and again at DNA Boot Camp.
 CeCe gave me valuable advice for a birth mother and daughter reunion for a birth mom I helped get in the databases.
 CeCe wrote about that reunion on her blog.